 The UK Visas and Immigration restricted CoS allocation meeting

-The allocation meeting takes place monthly to review all certificate of sponsorship (CoS) applications.
+The allocation meeting takes place monthly to review all CoS applications.
 Applications that do not meet the minimum criteria of 21 points will be rejected.

 The allocation meeting has the discretion to rollover or use an additional 100 certificates each month.
 The overall figure available for the year will not change but this will enable the panel to issue CoS to a group of applications that may all have the same number of points.
 Without using the 100 discretional CoS, all applications would normally be rejected and employers would be required to re-submit their request the following month.

-Employers are notified of the result of their applications within five working days of the panel meeting via the SMS.
+Employers are notified of the result of their applications via their SMS account.

 If an application has been successful, the CoS will become available to assign from within the restricted section of the employer's SMS account.
 The format of the restricted CoS will not look any different from the unrestricted CoS but employers need to ensure that they use this new CoS for its intended purpose only.

 Employers will only be required to pay for the CoS at the point it is assigned to the individual.

 If you subsequently find out that you do not or cannot use this CoS, either because the migrant has withdrawn their application or you have withdrawn the offer, then you must inform the Home Office so the CoS can be recycled.
 You will not be charged if the CoS has not been assigned to the individual but you will be required to pay the fee if it has been assigned.